sb2333/Udacity-Logs_Analysis/README.md

 CREATE view pop_article_view AS
 SELECT title, count(slug) AS views
-FROM articles LEFT JOIN log ON log.path LIKE concat('%', articles.slug) GROUP BY title
+FROM articles LEFT JOIN log ON log.path LIKE concat('/article/', articles.slug) GROUP BY title
 ORDER BY views desc;